ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 Contract owners can also set and update the amount of royalties by calling ```SetRoyaltyFeeBPS``` with the royalty BPS.

 Royalties are automatically sent as part of the sale.
-When zilkroad processes a sale, the royalty tax amount is read from the NFT contract being traded, with the amount of tokens used for the inital order, the royalty can be calculated and then sent to the royalty recipient.
+When Zilkroad processes a sale, the royalty tax amount is read from the NFT contract being traded, with the amount of tokens used for the inital order, the royalty can be calculated and then sent to the royalty recipient.

 Your profile page will track the total amount of royalties earnt and each royalty transaction.